miage-lille/catstagram-ts/doc/part1.md

   }
 }
 ```

+🧑‍💻 ➡️ Update `src/reducer.ts` with this piece of code. [actions type](../src/types/actions.type.ts) and [actions creator](../src/actions.ts) are already written. ⬅️ 🧑‍💻

 > ℹ️ A Redux state is undefined when your app is starting.
 To build your initial state, Redux launch an action to initialize it.
 That's why in reducer our state is `State | undefined`.